jmsaltzman/pi_setup/README.rst

 * Install RealVNC viewer on another machine to run the Pi headless: https://www.realvnc.com/en/connect/download/viewer/

-* At this point, you can unplug your HDMI and keyboard/mouse cables and put the box wherever you like.
+    * At this point, if you were using the desktop on the Pi, you can unplug your monitor and keyboard/mouse and put the box wherever you like.

 * Setup git globals with this script (it will ask for your name and email):